superstarghy/BD/Readme.md

 CMD ["export", "FLASK_APP=hello.py"]
 CMD ["flask", "run"]
 ```
-Use docker command to bulid and run your images.
+Use docker command to build and run your images.
 Docker will run the instructions in dockerfile one by one and build an image.
 ```
 docker build -t bdroject:latest .
 ```
 Notice that `requirement.txt` contains all dependencies of python models.
 This file can be easily build by running a pip cmd
-in the virtual envirnment of your project:
+in the virtual environment of your project:
 ```sh
 pip freezing>requirements.txt
 ```